DISCOVER, EXPLORE, & HAVE FUN

 Goretti's Pizzeria & Bar

 Who doesn't love a brick-oven pizza?
 Any pizza connoisseurs know that the best-cooked pizza is cooked in a traditional wood-fired brick oven.
 The brick oven is a true classic for Italian pizza.
 The smoky flavour, crisp toppings, and fluffy crust flecked with dark spots and evenly baked slices.
-If you crave a smoky Italian bike in Entebbe, there's only one place we can take you; right at the waterfront with beautiful cultural dances, reverberating African drums, and a small cosy bar.
+If you crave a smoky Italian bite in Entebbe, there's only one place we can take you; right at the waterfront with beautiful cultural dances, reverberating African drums, and a small cosy bar.
 Goretti's Pizzeria is about a 15-minute drive from the Guesthouse, and it's a perfect place to relax after or before your flight.